 Here are the categories of approved travel that you may declare.
 Our locals usually suggest the ‘Support for the Cuban People’ category as it’s the broadest and many travel activities qualify if you’re engaging with locals.

 Your travel category is simply a declaration of why you’re traveling to Cuba.
 You just need to pick a category and state it when booking a flight, booking lodging, and returning to the United States through immigration.

 To enter Cuba from the US:

 As required by the Cuban government, you need:

 As required by the US government, you need:

 Each Hero personally caters to your interests and needs, and the service includes:

-ViaHero itineraries for Americans can be tailored to your interests, while fitting in the required activities during your stay.
-Not every activity has to fit into the category of travel, but it’s expected that 4-8 hours of your weekdays in Cuba are spent participating in activities that do.
-This could mean meeting and conversing with local artists and entrepreneurs during the morning, and visiting museums and parks during the late afternoon/evening.
-Your Hero will personalize your trip based on your interests, while meeting the new travel policy requirements.
+ViaHero itineraries for Americans can be tailored to your while fitting in the required activities during your stay.
+Not every activity has to fit into the category of travel you choose, but it’s expected that 4-8 hours of your weekdays in Cuba are spent participating in activities that do.
+This could mean meeting and conversing with local artists and entrepreneurs during the and visiting museums and parks during the late afternoon/evening.
+Your Hero will personalize your trip based on your while meeting the new travel policy requirements.

 Here’s an example of what a ViaHero personalized guidebook looks like.

 Yes, you can still go!
-Your trip will be grandfathered in if you chose the People to People category when you booked flights or lodging, because you booked before the changes went into effect on June 16, 2017.
+Your trip will be grandfathered in if you chose the People to People category when you booked flights or because you booked before the changes went into effect on June 5, 2019.
 You can still travel to Cuba without making any changes to your plans!